APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 	- or during the April protest

-	- one-sided coverage of incidents serves to shape the perception that only antisemitic incidents are happening
+- one-sided coverage serves to shape the public perception that only antisemitic incidents are happening

-### UCLA is allowing students to violate policy under the guise of free speech protections

-- Some free speech and academic freedom policy here?

-- Factor that in against Title VI and 14th Amendment

-- Students, and the community want to see measures taken to indicate the administration is listening and not just acting when the spotlight is on them

-	- The school is not taking positive voices from within the community and promoting them

-		- Why didn't they stand with Hillel in condemning the Kaplan incident?

-		- Title VI and that policy doc encourages UCLA's input to the marketplace of ideas

-	- Survey - no one trusts the administration

-- How can students feel safe if (nominally) they don't feel the university is monitoring incidents or listening to them?

-### Encampment Notifications by UCLA
+### Administrative communication regarding encampment directives

 - If not incumbent on the university to uphold policy, then it was at least incumbent on them to warn students of the danger that they were in (like some sort of disclaimer)